United

 For these reasons, Security Council resolutions, unless otherwise

-stated, must be assumed to be passed under Chapter VI, for Chapter VII
+stated, must be assumed to be passed under Chapter VI, for Chapter VII resolutions

-passed under Chapter VII.
-It is quite
+Chapter VII.
+It is quite clear,

-made of Articles relevant to Chapter VII of the UN Charter.
+Articles relevant to Chapter VII of the UN Charter.
 Thus, Resolution 242 is merely a

 recommendation of the Security Council, non-binding in its nature, and poses no

-threat of the use of force against any side for failure to adhere to its
+threat of the use of force against any side for failure to adhere to its proposals.
+(In contrast, Security Council Resolution 661

-Kuwait, specifically stated that the Security Council was acting under Chapter
+stated that the Security Council was acting under Chapter VII of the Charter,

-VII of the Charter, and set forth a number of actions to be taken against Iraq
+and set forth a number of actions to be taken against Iraq by member states.[19])

 The Six Day War